SCP-Jessie/Work-With-Kubernetes/docker_commands.md

 # How to do everything:
-My process for installing Docker and Kubernetes, and getting an nginx image from Docker to work in a single-node Kubernetes cluster.
+My original process for installing Docker and running an nginx image on Docker

 1. Uninstall any pre-existing versions of Docker